zalmoxes-laran/ExtendedMatrix-doc/docs/learn_EM.rst

 1. You can just use EM to document your studies and your reconstruction
 -----------------------------------------------------------------------

-it is reccommended to learn at least the EM language that is explained in this manual.
+it is reccommended to learn at least the EM language (that can be done even with a pencil and a sheet of paper) as it is explained in this manual.

-2. If you want to connect your documentation to 3D models
+1. If you want to connect your documentation to 3D models
 ---------------------------------------------------------

 it is a good idea to learn also some of the tools from the Extended Matrix Framework (EMF), starting from the EMtools for Blender.
 You can find the documentation `here <https://docs.extendedmatrix.org/projects/EM-tools/en/latest/index.html>`_.